Shabbir1065/customerDatabase/README.md

-# customerDatabase
+# Customer Database RESTful API
 This is an API that I built using the Spring Boot and wrote it in Java.
-The goal of this project was to help me learn more about API's and to see how a company may want to organize customer data.
+Spring Boot is a technology that helps developers to create applications that can run without a webserver.
+The goal of this project was to help me learn more about API's, the REST architecture, and to see how a company may want to organize customer data.

 # Testing endpoints in Postman